nico-byte/whisper-realtime-transcriber/README.md

 ## Overview

-This repository contains the source code for a realtime transcriber for various [whisper](https://github.com/openai/whisper) models, published on [huggingface](https://github.com/huggingface/transformers).
+This repository contains the source code of a realtime transcriber for various [whisper](https://github.com/openai/whisper) models, published on [huggingface](https://github.com/huggingface/transformers).

 ## Prerequisites

 Before you begin, make sure you meet the following prerequisites:

-- [Python + Conda](https://www.anaconda.com/download) installed on your machine.
+- [Python 3.10.12](https://www.python.org) installed on your machine.
 - Microphone connected to your machine.

 ## Installation Process